 If you’re a plant lover, then you know that moving house can be a difficult time for your green friends.
 But don’t worry – with some preparation; you can ensure your plants are safe and sound during your move.
-This blog post will discuss the dos and don’ts of moving houseplants.
+This blog post will discuss the question, “Can movers move plants?”
 So whether you’re packing up your plants or hiring movers to do it for you, read on for tips on keeping them healthy and happy!

 Can movers move plants safely and efficiently without causing any damage to them or your home’s interior?